-The winner receives a prize of $1000, which is underwritten by Michael Nava.
-Each year’s finalists were published the preceding year.
+The winner receives $1,000, underwritten by Michael Nava.
+Eligible books must have been published in the preceding year.

 The finalists and winners are determined by a panel of judges appointed by the Publishing Triangle’s awards committee.
 In the list below, finalists are presented in alphabetical order by book.